Tom Emmer: Healthcare

 Emmer favors repealing the Affordable Care Act (Obamacare).
 After supporting the March 2017 version of the American Health Care Act (a bill to repeal the ACA), he voted for it on May 4, 2017, before it had been scored by the Congressional Budget Office to determine its economic impact.

 Minimum wage

 In 2005, as a state representative, Emmer introduced an amendment that would have eliminated Minnesota's minimum wage law.

-Immigration
+Immigration and Islam

 Emmer supported President Donald Trump's 2017 executive order to temporarily curtail immigration from seven predominantly Muslim countries until better screening methods are devised, saying, "Everybody needs to take a deep breath.
 There is no litmus test based on religion.
-The administration and I understand it has — takes the seven countries identified by the Obama administration, not this administration, as the most dangerous countries when it comes to potential terrorists."
+The administration and I understand it has—takes the seven countries identified by the Obama administration, not this administration, as the most dangerous countries when it comes to potential terrorists."

+In January 2026, Emmer was named a founding member of the Sharia-Free America Caucus, which seeks to ban Sharia law.
+He said, "Sharia is completely incompatible with the American way of life and threatens the very fabric of our society."
+The Council on American–Islamic Relations (CAIR), a civil rights organization, quoted Emmer and other House members in a statement designating the Sharia Free America Caucus an anti-Muslim hate group and saying the caucus's agenda "would effectively ban the practice of the world's second largest religion in the United States."

+On June 25, 2026, Emmer made a speech at a Faith and Freedom Coalition event on Capitol Hill that criticized immigrants, particularly Somali immigrants, for not assimilating, and said that immigrants who do not assimilate "should go the hell back to where they came from".
+Representative Angie Craig called Emmer's comments "racist".
+Representative Ilhan Omar, who immigrated to the US from Somalia, responded, "I assimilated all the way to Congress and this idiot still tells me to go back where I came from".

 Israel

 Emmer voted to provide Israel with support following the 2023 Hamas attack on Israel.